kroen3n/Tut0rialz/LinuX/Capabilities/cap_doc.md

  [...]
 ````
-The inheritable, permitted and effective sets are explained in the link code, as well.
+The inheritable, permitted and effective sets are explained at [1]

 <i> Time to practice </i>

-Let's grab a random Linux process (in my case 1824), and see what capabilities it has:
+Let's grab a random Linux process (in my case 1824), and see its capabilities:

 ```
 root@kroen3n:/home/hue# more /proc/1824/status | grep -i cap